merenlab/merenlab.org/data/micr-obs-future/index.md

 We can now use this `download_config.json` in combination with anvi'o's `anvi-run-workflow` and the workflow `sra_download` and send it!

-do a dry run
+Do a dry run ...
 ```
 anvi-run-workflow -w sra_download -c 00_WORKFLOW_FILES/download_config.json -A -n -q
 ```
-and the real deal
+... and the real deal!
 ```
 clusterize -j sra_download_workflow \
                  -o sra_download.log \